 The Oxford African American Studies Center provides more than 20,000 articles by top scholars in the field; over 2,500 images; more than 700 primary sources with specially written commentaries; and nearly 200 maps, all focused on the lives and events that have shaped African American and African history and culture.

-Oxford Art Online - Grove Art Online is composed of signed, scholarly encyclopedia entries on all aspects of global art, design and architecture.
+Oxford Art Online allows searching across both the Benezit Dictionary of Artists and Grove Art Online.
+The Benezit Dictionary of Artists is a standard reference collection of artists' biographies.
+It is international in scope, and covers all periods and styles.
+In addition to biographies, many entries include bibliographies, auction sales data, and images of signatures, monograms, or other marks of identification.
+Grove Art Online is composed of signed, scholarly encyclopedia entries on all aspects of global art, design and architecture.
 Individual articles are updated periodically, and new articles reflecting contemporary developments in the arts are added on a regular basis.

 PAIS International contains journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports, publications of international agencies for public affairs, public and social policies, and international relations.